 In Greiner Talks with Jane Goodall, we discuss the big issues of our time.
 How has our relationship with the environment changed over the past decades?
 Why are we destroying and polluting our only planet, even though we are well aware of the consequences of our actions?
 And how can we remain hopeful in times of extraordinary global challenges and crises?
 Questions to which there are no easy answers – but Jane Goodall’s ability to explain these complex issues with brain and heart is unparalleled.
 Listen in and form your own opinion!

 Greiner Talks is our podcast series.
-We regularly meet with experts from all over the world to exchange views on the topic of “Sustainability and Transformation” and discuss the perspectives and opportunities of a sustainable economy and society.
+Alexander Berth regularly meets with experts from all over the world to exchange views on the topic of “Sustainability and Transformation” and discuss the perspectives and opportunities of a sustainable economy and society.